 $ openssl enc -aes-256-cbc -d -in ~/Desktop/Tecmint/tecmint.dat > ~/Desktop/Tecmint/tecmint1.txt

-The very famous open source 7-zip archiver written in C++ and able to compress and uncompress most of the known archive file format.
+The very famous open-source 7-zip archiver is written in C++ and is able to compress and uncompress most of the known archive file formats.

 If you have not installed 7-zip you may like to apt or yum it.